Department of Energy Mandated Rules: Air Conditioning

 OnJanuary 23, 2006 the United States Department of Energy (DOE) is required manufacturers of air conditioners and heat pumps to produce equipment that has a Seasonal Energy Efficiency Rating (SEER) of at least 13.
 SEER is the number that the DOE uses to measures the efficiency of air conditioning equipment.
 SEER is to air conditioning what R-Value is to insulation and, like insulation, the higher the SEER rating the more energy efficient the equipment.

 Prior to January 23rd, 2006 the minimum efficiency standard was 10 SEER – meaning that manufacturers were required to produce equipment that met or exceeded the 10 SEER rating.
+If you’re in search for professionals, make sure that they are well-knowledgeable with concepts such as HVAC Evaporator Coils.

 The US Government wants Americans to use less fuel to cool their homes and the nearly one-third increase in the minimum standard is projected to reduce energy bills for homeowners up to 30 percent over the current 10 SEER units.